communication in the workplace

 Primary Differences between Formal and Informal Communication

-The primary differences between formal and informal communication are:
+Primary differences between formal and informal communication are:

 • Formal communication is orderly and primarily written, whereas informal communication does not follow an order and mostly happens orally.